EUROYoung/euroyoung_old.github.io/workshop22/index.md

 Due to health regulations and to ensure an atmosphere of conviviality, we are only able to accept **45 participants**.
 Registrations will be processed on a first-come first-serve basis, will be confirmed upon paying a small inscription fee of **50€**, and include:

-* Accommodation in shared rooms (occupancy of 2 or 3).
+* Accommodation for two nights in shared rooms (occupancy of 2 or 3).
 * Social activities (more info soon, but we expect good news for Port wine lovers).
 * Social dinner in Porto city centre.
 * Lunches at the university canteen.